peterychu/NBA-Spread-Prediction/README.md

 # NBA-Spread-Prediction
 Bayesian Data Analysis Project To Predict NBA Game Spread

+The original document was written in Latex, and the equation translation to markdown has not worked out so.
+Will fix later
-# Using a Bayesian Hierarchical Model to predict

-# future NBA game spreads and try to generate a

-# profit on sports betting
+# Using a Bayesian Hierarchical Model to predict future NBA game spreads and try to generate a profit on sports betting

-## Peter Chu
+# Peter Chu

-## November 2024

 ## 1 Introduction